Find out what primary research is?

 I think that there arent any popular multi-instrumentalists today because I don’t think that anyone cares about multi-instrumentalists anymore.
 Everything revolves around being a social media personality and dropping an album that is on trend.
 Everyone is looking for the next scandal in music and not focusing on the music.
 No one wants to go to a gig and see their favourite artist playing a bunch of different instruments, they just want to see them perform the songs they know a love they way they know and love them.
 People don’t pay to watch a one man band.

-Artists like Justin Bieber, a multi-instrumentalist, who has played drums live on stage, piano live on stage, guitar live on stage and even has played the trumpet live on the radio, is only recognised for his on trend chart music and his vocals.
+Justin Bieber, multi-instrumentalist….
 However, you never hear anything about him recording multiple instruments himself on his albums.
 I honestly think that this is because artists nowadays a getting lazy.
 For an artist like Justin Bieber, its easy for him to pay other session musicians to play and record his music for him.
 So where does this leave multi-instrumentalists?…

 Does this mean that being a multi-instrumentalist will make it harder to get a job as a popular artist because its not what people are looking for?